bcCOVID-19group/bcCOVID-19group-site/content/post/community-risk-meter/index.md

 ## Feedback
 If we have a target risk level that we want to remain below (e.g., in the Blue low risk levels, at or below 3), we can adjust our behaviours and policies as cases rise above the target.
 While we can use the current risk level guide us, we can do even better if we use design principles from feedback control theory.

 Appropriate feedback design can reduce the health, social, and economic costs of a pandemic by driving cases down when they rise above the target and relaxing measures when cases fall below the target (van Huesden et al. 2021; link to come).
-Performance can be improved when feedback systems consider recent trends and not only current mreasures.
+Performance can be improved when feedback systems consider recent trends and not only current measures.
 One simple design sums up recent departures from the target using a ``proportional-integral'' control system (see details in van Huesden et al. 2021), basically accumulating evidence that case numbers are going in the wrong direction.

 For example, if we want to remain in the blue low-risk region (corresponding to ?4 cases per 100,000), the following integrator tallies the total amount by which a region is above the target:

 i(d+1) = i(d) + w (r(d)-target),

-where i(d) stands for the integrator, r(d) is the risk meter level on day d, and the number w=0.022 was chosen to add a small amount of weight (2.2%) each day that that a region is above the target.
+where i(d) stands for the integrator, r(d) is the risk meter level on day d, and the number w=0.022 was chosen to add a small amount of weight (2.2%) each day that that a region is above the target (e.g., three to stay within the blue low-risk region).
 Any day that case numbers fall below the target, the integrator is reset to zero.
 The integrator (dashed curve), added to the current risk level (black curve), provides an early warning system that risk levels have been moving above the target ([Figure 3](#figure3)).

 (NOTE FOR KLASKE: This is higher than your 0.0026 weighting, but here cases are measured per 100,000 cases, and your weighting would then be 0.13.
 We'll need to set a default.)